people of St. Edmund Parish are a diverse community of Christians

 All are welcome—beginners too!
 Come join us.

-Join in this blessed devotion on Mondays
+in this blessed devotion unless other wise announced

 Sacrament of Reconciliation Saturdays: 4:15pm.